AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Finished class #13 of #100Devs and went through the reading materials.
 Got started on a JS project to be completed before the next class.

 **Thoughts**: "However difficult life may seem, there is always something can do and succeed at." -Stephen Hawking

+### R1D31: July 01

+**Today's Progress**: Covered a few programming topics in JS such as, functions, arrow functions, string manipulation and a little bit on loops.
+Built the preliminary layout for my project.
+It's called, "Imagine a Holiday".

+**Thoughts**: “Things which matter most must never be at the mercy of things which matter least.” –Goethe